tingyuli96/Notes/E-commerce Web/projects.md

 #### Notes:
-ngix can not work?? how to use
+ngix can not work?? how to use it?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYwOTk4NDQ5OCwtMTkwNjUwNTg0MywyMz
+eyJoaXN0b3J5IjpbMzYzMjMxMDY4LC0xOTA2NTA1ODQzLDIzNj
-Y3MjE3NTMsMTQ5NTY5Nzk2NiwtMTczMTI2NzU5MywtMTkxMjkz
+cyMTc1MywxNDk1Njk3OTY2LC0xNzMxMjY3NTkzLC0xOTEyOTMy
-MjA3Miw4NDU0NTc0MjBdfQ==
+MDcyLDg0NTQ1NzQyMF19
 -->